Cookies policy

 Cookies and notebook

-The use of many cookies will require the express consent of the user.
+The use of cookies may also require the express consent of the user.

 In addition, where the use of cookies involves the processing of personal data, data protection law requires the disclosure of information about such processing to data subjects.